-Council Liaison
+Council Liaison (Page 19)

-- The Commission should act independently in formulating recommendations for the City Council to consider. - It is improper for Council Liaisons to direct, guide or unduly influence the policy recommendations of the Commission.
+- Their principal function is to provide a wide range of information to the advisory body. - The ARB should act independently in formulating recommendations for the City Council to consider. - It is improper for Council Liaisons to direct, guide, or unduly influence the policy recommendations of the Commission.